kcudding/rabies/notesoptimrabies.md

 This solution gives us good coverage, but I bet the expense of CVR makes it untenable.
 Next up... incorporate uncertainty.

-## Uncertainty
+## Uncertainty in effective vaccine delivery

 Confidence intervals for these predictions are not easy to generate analytically (*ref).
 Instead, we will use a Monte Carlo method to quantify uncertainty.
-To do this we will use the beta distribution.
-This is a continuous probability distribution that models random variables with values falling inside a finite interval, and we can use it to model the success rates of the vaccination methods, since these have both an upper and lower bound for possible values.
+To do this for the probability of delivery an effective vaccine dose for each category of dog and vaccination method, we will draw random values from a beta distribution and calculate the optimization solution many times.

-The beta distribution has two shape parameters, α and β.
-Both parameters must be positive values.
+the beta distribution is a continuous probability distribution that models random variables with values falling inside a finite interval, and we can use it to model the success rates of the vaccination methods (bounded by 0 and 1).
 The distribution is particularly flexible at modeling different curves within the interval, including symmetrical, left and right-skewed, U and inverted U shapes, and straight lines.
-Using its tight relationship to the binomial distribution, with 10 trials and 7 successes we would have:
+The  two shape parameters, α and β determine the shape and must be positive.
+Using the tight relationship between the beta and binomial distribution, we can set these parameters easily, for example with 10 trials and 7 successes we would have:
     α = 7 + 1 = 8,
     β = 10 – 7 + 1 = 4

-For example,
+which would give a left-skewed distribution centered on 0.7.

 ```r